avalladares7023/Computer-Vision/implement-image-filters/README.md

 # Implementation of Image Filters

-This project is meant to explain and implement the Box, the Sobel Edge Detector, and the Gaussian filters while utilizing two sliding window sizes: 3x3 and 7x7.
+The main objective for this project is to illustrate the effects image filters can have on an image and how the results will change when using varying sliding window sizes.
+Specifically, this project is meant to explain and implement the Box, the Sobel Edge Detector, and the Gaussian filters while utilizing two sliding window sizes: 3x3 and 7x7.

+## Report

+The **Implementation of Image Filters** PDF is a report meants to discuss the observations made for each filter, the implementation details like the sliding window and convolution, and the testing process.

 ## Reference Images